From Clicks to Sales: How Auto Leads Move Through the Digital Car Sales Funnel

 - Asking family, friends, and coworkers for insight

-- Visiting an original equipment manufacturer (OEM) website
+- Searching an original equipment manufacturer (OEM) website

 Notice that the digital touchpoints above are based on just seeing online ads and pages.
 So even if shoppers aren’t clicking, the exposure to that information is still pushing them along the digital car sales funnel.